 Python

 Person profiles and properties

-The Python SDK captures identified events by default.
+The Python SDK captures identified events if the current context is identified or if you pass a distinct ID explicitly.
 These create person profiles.
 To set person properties in these profiles, include them when capturing an event:

+Python